shravanshanmugam/learn-react/react-router-v6/notes.md

 ## Protected Routes with Loader Redirect

 - If user isn't logged in, redirect to Login page when protected route loaders run, before any route rendering happens
-- Downside is that this needs to happen inside every protected route's loader

 ### Implementation